slfritchie/CorfuDB/src/test/erlang/README.md

 CorfuDB SUT (System Under Test) and the Erlang VM.

-* When the Erlang VM is started by `Build.sh proper-shell`, it will use an Erlang network node name such as `qc@FOO`, where `FOO` is probably the same as the UNIX hostname as shown by the `uname -n` command.
-(For OS X, `uname -n` may display the name `FOO.local`, depending on Mac's network configuration.)
+* When the Erlang VM is started by `Build.sh proper-shell`, it will use an Erlang network node name such as `qc@foo`, where `foo` is probably the same as the UNIX hostname as shown by the `uname -n` command.
+(For OS X, `uname -n` may display the name `foo.local`, depending on Mac's network configuration.)

-* We assume that `FOO` is a name that can be resolved to an IP address via `/etc/hosts` or by DNS.
+* We assume that `foo` is a name that can be resolved to an IP address via `/etc/hosts` or by DNS.

 * The CorfuDB endpoint TCP port number is assumed to be `X`.